aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/aspose-cells-gridweb/working-with-gridweb/_index.md

 The event handler for the CellDoubleClick event provides an argument of the CellEventArgs type, which provides the complete information of the cell that is double-clicked.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "examples-gridweb-DoubleClickCell-DoubleClickCell.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-gridweb-DoubleClickCell-DoubleClickCell.jsp" >}}

 #### **Double Click Column Header**

 The event handler for the ColumnDoubleClick event provides an argument of the RowColumnEventArgs type that provides the index number of the column for the header that was double-clicked and other information.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "examples-gridweb-DoubleClickColumnHeader-DoubleClickColumnHeader.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-gridweb-DoubleClickColumnHeader-DoubleClickColumnHeader.jsp" >}}

 #### **Double Click Row Header**

 The event handler for the RowDoubleClick event provides an argument of the RowColumnEventArgs type that provides the index number of the row for the header that was double-clicked and other related information.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "examples-gridweb-DoubleClickRowHeader-DoubleClickRowHeader.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-gridweb-DoubleClickRowHeader-DoubleClickRowHeader.jsp" >}}

 ## **Setting Style or Appearance of Aspose.Cells.GridWeb**